pjn51/brainweb-2/Work/Work Meetings/22-07-01 Topic modeling for JS feedback.md

 with [[Lynn]], [[Dan]], [[Megan]]

 ---
-This was a really interesting meeting where Lynn walked me, Megan, and Dan through a Google Colab notebook she wrote up to do some exploratory [[topic modeling]] on [[Report A Job|RAJ]] verbatim comments. ^1
+This was a really interesting meeting where Lynn walked me, Megan, and Dan through a Google Colab notebook she wrote up to do some exploratory [[topic modeling]] on [[Report A Job queue|RAJ]] verbatim comments. ^1

 In order to get the [[data]] into the notebook, she had to export from [[IQL]] into Google Drive as a CSV, connect Google Drive, and then import the data.